apify/apify-storage-local-js/README.md

 [Apify SDK](https://sdk.apify.com) is the main consumer of this package.
 It allows the SDK to be used without access to the Apify Platform.

+## How to build from source

+If you are working on this module, or would like to contribute to it, and need to test your changes locally, here are the build steps to get this module up and running.

+1. Install dependencies via `npm i`
+2. Run the `build` script (`npm run build`)

+The compiled code will be found in the `dist` folder that gets created.